iWriteGigs

 B A motor neuron and thick filaments of the skeletal muscle cell

-C A motor neuron and the sarcoplasmic reticulum
+C T tubule and sarcoplasmic reticulum

 E Sarcolemma and T tubules